tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

 ## III.
 Editing the `"scripts":` key of package.json

-- Rather than having to remember exactly what to type in to run a particular node projct, the usual practice is to create a `"start":` script in the **package.json** file
+- Rather than having to remember exactly what to type in to run a particular node project, the usual practice is to create a `"start":` script in the **package.json** file
-- Go ahead and add a `"start"`key to the `"scripts":` key in **package.json**
+- Go ahead and add a `"start"`key to the `"scripts":` key in **package.json** and give it a value of `"node index.js"`

 ```json
 "scripts": {